 Africa is a youthful continent: nearly 41% of its population is under the age of 18.
 To address the unique challenges of this demographic structure, the African Union (AU) has adopted a 50-year Agenda 2063 to help guide the socioeconomic transformation of the continent with particular reference to the youth.
 One of the objectives of Agenda 2063 is to reposition the continent as a strategic player in the global economy through improved education and application of science and technology in development.
 The AU’s Science, Technology and Innovation Strategy for Africa, 2024 (STISA-2024) provides an initial 10-year framework for pursuing this goal.
 (Belfer Discussion Paper 2016-01)

 Juma, Calestous.
 "Education, Research, and Innovation in Africa: Forging Strategic Linkages for Economic Transformation."
-Belfer Center for Science and International Affairs, Harvard Kennedy School, Discussion Paper 2016-01, February 2016.
+Belfer Center for Science and International Affairs, Harvard Kennedy School, February 2016.